bretthannigan/sensor-readout-board/README.md

 <img src="Hardware/Enclosure/Rendering.png" alt="Hardware rendering" width="300"/>

 The `Hardware/Enclosure` subfolder contains Solidworks files for the system enclosure.
 These were printed on a FDM 3D printer.
-The `Hardware\PCB` subfolder contains PCB schematic and layout files from KiCAD.
+The `Hardware/PCB` subfolder contains PCB schematic and layout files from KiCAD.
 The other subfolders contain (disorganized) SPICE simulations, previous iterations, and other files used during development.

 ©2023 ETH Zurich, Brett Hannigan; D-HEST; Biomedical and Mobile Health Technology (BMHT) Lab; Carlo Menon